 Glaw took the chance to get to his feet while his own guards were distracted by the crash and bolted for the nearest alleyway, feet skidding and slipping on the icy metal of the walkway.
 A shout from behind him made him run faster, as fast as he could, holding onto the railing as firmly as he dared, swinging himself around corners.

 He couldn't think.
 The walkway split in two, split in three, turned left, turned right and he just followed it, fighting to not end up running in a circle.
 He could hear fast steps behind him, heavy boots with spiked outsoles making the metal of the walkway screech like nails on a chalkboard.
 He felt like his heart would burst any second.

-In the next crossing he had to bite back a shriek of dismay.
-They had him cornered, rushing towards him over the two walkways in front of him, as well as the one behind him.
+At the next crossing, he had to bite back a shriek of dismay.
+They had him cornered, rushing towards him on the two walkways ahead, as well as the one behind him.
 He'd have to jump into the road-channel.

 And then he was in the air.
 The arm around his waist was anything but gentle, but he hardly noticed, clinging to it for dear life.
 He watched the soldiers' shocked faces over his rescuer's shoulder.

 They landed on a rooftop without as much as a thud.
 Glaw saw the soldiers fade into the distance as Lykos set off across the roofs.
 He jumped between them as easily as he had before; the fight with the guards had apparently not even winded him.

 The question caught Glaw off guard and the look on Lykos' face even more so.
 He'd never before seen him frown like that; actually angry instead of thoughtful.
 His tone of voice had never been that curt or cold either.